nobody31337/Advent-of-Code-Solving/events/2016/day-20/README.md

 ```
 Part One: What is the lowest-valued IP that is not blocked?
-The answer: 4 it is.
-Obviously.
+The answer: 4 it is, obviously.

 Part Two: How many IPs are allowed by the blacklist?
-The answer: 4 it is.
-You can count them off using the for statement.
+The answer: 4 it is, as you can count them off using the for statement.
 ```